Letterbox Marketing can have an overwhelming impact on our decision to purchase. However, it is commonly overlooked in favour of digital channels.

 The tendency towards investing in digital channels, which are generally viewed as more easily quantifiable, is understandable.
 Both media agencies and brand marketing teams alike are under increasing scrutiny to justify their marketing dollars.
 But ignoring Letterbox Marketing as a medium is a missed opportunity.

-According to the Australasian Catalogue Association’s 2017 Industry Report, Letterbox Marketing has proven to be a convincing medium for consumers looking for both price and product information.
-Not only do 41% of customers use it to research price, but 34% of customers look to catalogues when researching product specifications (the most popular price and specification sources of all the paid marketing channels), the report identified.
+According to the Australasian Catalogue Association’s (ACA) 2018 Industry Report, Letterbox Marketing has proven to be a convincing medium for consumers looking for both price and product information.

 The scope of catalogues’ influence spans a multitude of industries, as varied as furniture and toys to groceries and alcohol, which have used the medium to great success.

 Not only do 64% of grocery shoppers use it to research price, but 70% of grocery buyers made a purchase after reading a catalogue in the past four weeks.

 While it’s fair to say certain industries have confidence in the letterbox medium, how can your brand understand its impact on sales?

 Building out clear and quantifiable KPIs for your campaign at the outset is a proven way to track and benchmark performance.
 It allows you to assess the performance of your individual campaign and provides you with the evidence to prove the value of the channel when budgeting for future campaigns.

 We recently worked with a national retailer on a Letterbox Marketing campaign.
 The client was clear on the amount of sales required for the campaign to breakeven.
 With this in mind, the team was able to build a sizeable hitlist of households to achieve the required sales target.